mendix/docs/content/refguide/native-styling-refguide.md

 The default class to style all reference selector inputs is named `ReferenceSelector`.

-## 7 File Widgets
+## 7 Images, Videos & Files

-File widgets help your user app manage images and other files.
-For more information on these widgets, see [File Widgets](file-widgets).
+Images, videos & files help your user app manage images and other files.
+For more information on these widgets, see [Images, Videos & Files](file-widgets).

 ### 7.1 Image Viewer {#image-viewer}